zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

     az login
     ```

     **<font color="red">You must sign into Azure - even though the cloud shell session is already authenticated.</font>**

 1. When prompted, follow the instructions to open the sign-in page in a new tab and enter the authentication code provided and your Azure credentials.
 Then complete the sign in process in the command line, selecting the subscription containing your Azure AI Foundry hub if prompted.

-1. After you have signed in, enter the following command to run the app:
+1. After you have signed in, enter the following command to run the application:

     ```
-   python basic-agent.py
+    python agent.py
     ```

-1. Observe the output, which will display the agent's text response and download the image file.
-Open that file with the following command, and you'll see your agent has created a graphical chart with movie revenues:
+    The application runs using the credentials for your authenticated Azure session to connect to your project and create and run the agent.

+1. When prompted, view the data that the app has loaded from the *data.txt* text file.
+Then enter a prompt such as:

     ```
-   download ./<your_image_filename>
+   What's the highest value category?
     ```

+    > **Tip**: If the app fails because the rate limit is exceeded.
+Wait a few seconds and try the prompt again.

+1. View the response.
+Then enter another prompt, this time requesting a chart:

+    ```
+   Create a pie chart by category.
+    ```

+1. The agent should selectively use the code interpreter tool as required, in this case to create a chart based on your request.

+1. Enter `quit` to end the application.

+1. When the application has finished, use the **download** command to download each .png file that was saved in the app folder.
+For example:

+    ```
+   download ./<file_name>.png
+    ```

     The download command creates a popup link at the bottom right of your browser, which you can click to download and open the file.

-1. Feel free to edit the message content to try other questions, such as popular movies from other years or certain genres.
+## Summary

+In this exercise, you used the Azure AI Agent Service SDK to create a client application that uses an AI agent.
+The agent uses the built-in Code Interpreter tool to run dynamic code that creates images.

 ## Clean up

-Now that you've finished the exercise, you should delete the cloud resources you've created to avoid unnecessary resource usage.
+If you've finished exploring Azure AI Agent Service, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs.

-1. Open the [Azure portal](https://portal.azure.com) at `https://portal.azure.com` and view the contents of the resource group where you deployed the hub resources used in this exercise.
+1. Return to the browser tab containing the Azure portal (or re-open the [Azure portal](https://portal.azure.com) at `https://portal.azure.com` in a new browser tab) and view the contents of the resource group where you deployed the resources used in this exercise.
 1. On the toolbar, select **Delete resource group**.
 1. Enter the resource group name and confirm that you want to delete it.